 Backfiring in the intake manifold can force the flap backwards violently, often bending or breaking the flap.
 Some sensors have a "backfire" valve built into the flap to protect the flap in case of a backfire by venting the explosion.
 But the antibackfire valve itself can become a source of trouble if it leaks.
 A leaky backfire valve will cause the sensor to read low and the engine to run rich.

 VANE AIRFLOW SENSOR DIAGNOSIS

-For Bosch applications, there is a special Bosch tester to check the output of the sensor.
+For older Bosch applications, there is a special Bosch tester to check the output of the sensor.
 But a technician can also check a vane airflow sensor by using a multimeter to check the voltage and resistance values between the sensor's various terminals.